 Alcoholic Fatty Liver Disease (AFLD)

-Alcoholic fatty liver disease (AFLD) happens when too much fat builds up the liver of a person who drinks alcohol heavily over a long period of time.
+Alcoholic fatty liver disease (AFLD) impacts people who drink alcohol a lot over a long period of time.
+It occurs when too much fat builds up the liver.
 It can progress through three major phases:

-1. Alcohol-induced fatty liver – All livers contain some fat, but the liver’s normal fat level is 5 to 10 percent.
-A person with AFLD can have additional fatty deposits in the liver, causing the liver to become enlarged.
-(For information on fatty liver disease not caused by alcohol use, check out our summary of nonalcoholic fatty liver disease (NAFLD).
+• Alcohol-induced fatty liver – All livers contain some fat, but the liver’s normal fat level is 5 to 10 percent.
+If you have AFLD, you can have additional fatty deposits in the liver, causing the liver to swell.

-2. Alcoholic hepatitis – If AFLD progresses to this second stage, the liver becomes inflamed.
+• Alcoholic hepatitis – If AFLD progresses, the liver becomes inflamed.
 As the liver tries to heal itself, it leaves behind scar tissue.
 If too much scar tissue builds up, it leads to the final stage of AFLD.

-3. Liver cirrhosis – When there is too much scar tissue, the liver can no longer work properly, destroying liver function.
+• Liver cirrhosis – When there is too much scar tissue, the liver can no longer function.
 This is called cirrhosis of the liver.

-A person can have both NAFLD and AFLD at the same time.
+You can have NAFLD and AFLD at the same time

 Symptoms

-AFLD often has no symptoms, although a person may notice upper abdominal tenderness on the right side, fatigue, weakness, and weight loss.
+AFLD often has no symptoms, although you may notice upper abdominal tenderness on the right side, fatigue, weakness and weight loss.

 Symptoms of alcoholic hepatitis include: